-I accompany complex organisational transitions, design and facilitate creative learning experiences around the world.
+I feel most alive in high stake, high leverage contexts.
+I like longer term trajectories that call on my versatility in service of ambitious outcomes.
 Collaborators describe my style as gentle, yet discerning.
 I seek depth, but also make sure that stuff gets done.
 I create space for groups to explore their collective intelligence, but I don´t hesitate to step in, or turn up the heat when the process demands it.

-Where possible, I package my support in creative collaborative formats such as write prints, a participatory research documentary and various social innovation labs in places ranging from Vienna to Dar es Salaam.
+Where possible, I package my support in creative collaborative formats such as write prints, a participatory research documentary and social innovation labs in places ranging from Vienna to Dar es Salaam.
 In addition to my the growing circle of companions around my projects, I am also an associate with Spring Strategies and a faculty member of Ten Directions

 I hold a masters degree in sociology and economics from the University of Rotterdam and various postgraduate certifications in change management and public policy from the university of Groningen, the Open University and the School of Oriental and African Studies (SOAS) respectively.

 I have published regularly about my work in books, journals and magazines.
 I have taught social innovation at the Donau University of Krems and been part of several research programmes including Transit, Urbact and the ISS Civic driven change programme, Cocoon.

 My love for flyfishing, music and slow classic novels, offers sanity in a life full of travel, diversity and inspiring chaos of family life.